rameshkaviyamudan/App_CarbonAware/README.md

 - Android Studio
 - Android device or emulator
-- (Add any other prerequisites specific to your app)

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-username/CarbonAware.git`
+1. Clone the repository: `git clone https://github.com/rameshkaviyamudan/App_CarbonAware`
 2. Open the project in Android Studio.
 3. Build and run the app on your device or emulator.